 My writing has also appeared in a variety of publications, including the Onion A.V.
 Club, Touch Arcade, and How Stuff Works.
 Various articles have also been featured on NBC News, NPR, Business Insider, The Huffington Post, and others.

-Samples: General Highlights, Apple Coverage, Raspberry Pi
+Samples: General Highlights, Privacy and Security, Apple Coverage, Raspberry Pi

 Samples: Westword, How Stuff Works, TouchArcade, Joystick Division, and others.